sarnold/simple-python-project/README.rst

 * change the project name at the top of ``pyproject.toml``
 * change the project name in ``docs/source/conf.py`` *and* ``docs/source/index.rst``
+* change the author and copyright names in all the doorstop doc and config files, ie
+  + ``find . -name .doorstop.yml`` and review/edit all files

 * change the author details in ``pyproject.toml`` *and* ``docs/source/conf.py``
 * change the package directory name under the ``src`` folder
 * change the github URL paths in ``pyproject.toml``